 How to celebrate Dashain Festival in Asia?

-The room where the Kalash is established is called ‘Dashain Ghar’.
-Generally, women are not allowed to enter the room where Dashain puja is being carried out.
+Dashain Ghar where the Kalash is set up is restricted for a family member to go in.
+Generally, women are not allowed to enter the room where Dashain puja is carrying out.
 A priest or a household man worships the kalash every day once in the morning and then in the evening.
-The Kalash and the sand are sprinkled with holy water every day and it is shielded from direct sunlight.
-By the tenth day, the seed will have grown to five or six inches long yellow grass.
+The Kalash and the sand are sprinkle with holy water every day and it is a shield from direct sunlight.
+On the tenth day, the seed will have grown to five or six inches long yellow grass.

-What is Maha Asthami and how Nepali people celebrate this festival together in the family?
+Maha Asthami and how Nepali people celebrate this festival together in the family?

 What to do in ninth day in Nawami?

 On 9th day, Temples of mother goddess fill with people from dawn till dusk.
 Animals mostly black buffaloes slaughter to honor Durga the goddess of victory and might and to seek her blessing.
 Military bands play war tunes, guns boom and officers with beautifully decorates medals in full uniform stand there.
 When the function ends the courtyard is fill ankle deep with blood.

 On this very day the god Vishwa Karma, the God of creation also worships.
 All factories, vehicles, any machinery instruments and anything from which we make a living are worship.
 We also give sacrifices to all moving machinery like cars, airplanes, trucks etc. to get the blessing from goddess Durga for protection for vehicles and their occupants against accidents during the year.
 The entire day is colorful.